rubenwardy/minetest_modding_book/en/chapters/inventories.md

 ### Node Inventories.

-An inventory related to a position, such as a chest.
+A node inventory is related to the position of a specific node, such as a chest.
-The node must be loaded, as it's stored in [Node Metadata](node_metadata.html).
+The node must be loaded, because it is stored in [node metadata](node_metadata.html).

+Use its position to get a node inventory:

 {% highlight lua %}
 local inv = minetest.get_inventory({type="node", pos={x=, y=, z=}})